 These are logos made up of letters, most commonly the business’s initials.
 Examples are BBC, NASA, IBM etc. When a company has a long name with several words, for compactness and ease of recognition, using its initials alone makes sense.
 Those initials become the brand identifier.

 Font choice is very important with monogram logos because those initials must be easily read.
-Not only does the logo have to convey the right feel, but when scaled down on to business card, it’s still got to be easily legible.
+Not only does the logo have to convey the right feel, but when scaled down on to a business card, it’s still got to be easily legible.
 Monograms work well for famous companies but if you’re new, then it might be worth considering adding your full business name underneath until the public become familiar with your brand.

 Wordmarks, also known as logo types.